Cystinuria

 Past Medical History

-• History of urinary tract infections related to stone obstruction.
+• History of urinary tract infections may be present.

 Family History

-• Autosomal recessive inheritance pattern with affected siblings.
+• Autosomal recessive inheritance pattern with affected siblings or parents.

-• Family members may have a history of early-onset nephrolithiasis.
+• Family members may have a history of early-onset kidney stones.

 Physical Exam Findings